-6. If the Member is no longer eligible for the I/DD Waiver, the Health Plan shall collaborate with DDD in transitioning the Members out of the I/DD Waiver to access services that meet Medical Necessity criteria.
-The Health Plan shall coordinate activities with DDD in accordance with DHS guidance.

-D. Dental Services

-- 1. DHS shall provide timely and preventative dental care to Health Plan Members. - 2.
-Members under age twenty-one (21) will be covered by EPSDT.

-E. Intentional Termination of Pregnancies (ITOPs)

-The Health Plan shall not cover any ITOPs.
+- 6. If the Member is no longer eligible for the I/DD Waiver, the Health Plan shall collaborate with DDD in transitioning the Members out of the I/DD Waiver to access services that meet Medical Necessity criteria.
+The Health Plan shall coordinate activities with DDD in accordance with DHS guidance. - D. Dental Services - DHS shall provide emergency and non-emergency dental services to Health Plan Members through the month of their twenty-first (21st) birthday. - DHS shall provide emergency dental services for adult Members age twenty-one (21) years and older.
+Covered adult dental emergencies are services to relieve dental pain, eliminate infections, and treat acute injuries to teeth and supporting structures. - E. Intentional Termination of Pregnancies (ITOPs) - The Health Plan shall not cover any ITOPs.
 The Health Plan shall instruct its providers to submit claims for ITOPs directly to DHS' fiscal agent.
-DHS shall cover all procedures, medications, transportation, meals, and lodging associated
+DHS shall cover all procedures, medications, transportation, meals, and lodging associated with ITOPs.
+All costs associated with ITOPs shall be covered with state funds only.

-- with ITOPs.
-All costs associated with ITOPs shall be covered with state funds only. - The Health Plan shall cover treatment of medical complications occurring because of an elective termination and treatments for spontaneous, incomplete, or threatened terminations, and for ectopic pregnancies. - All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan.
+- The Health Plan shall cover treatment of medical complications occurring because of an elective termination and treatments for spontaneous, incomplete, or threatened terminations, and for ectopic pregnancies. - All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan.